Our team

 Principal Investigator

-Katherine is Professor of Urban Studies in the Department of Geography at King’s College London.
-Since 2017 she has undertaken research (with Mel Nowicki) on homeless families’ experiences of modular-built temporary accommodation (TA) in London and then Dublin.
-Her latest research, with the Shared Health Foundation in Greater Manchester, examined the interconnections between debt, family homelessness, and TA in England.
-Their research report The Debt Trap was launched at the All-Party Parliamentary Group for Households in Temporary Accommodation in October 2023.
+Katherine is Professor of Urban Studies in the Department of Geography at King’s College London and co-author of the 2025 book Debt Trap Nation: Family Homelessness in a Failing State.
+Since 2017 she has undertaken multiple research studies with Mel Nowicki on homeless families’ experiences, the first on modular-built Temporary Accommodation (TA) in London and Dublin, and the second, on the interconnections between debt, family homelessness, and TA in Greater Manchester.
+Their research report The Debt Trap was launched at the All-Party Parliamentary Group for Households in Temporary Accommodation in October 2023 and is the subject of policy engagement work with local authorities.
 Katherine has two decades of research experience examining gendered dynamics and inequalities of domestic life, and has long-standing expertise of working in partnership with local and international organisations to enhance the real-world impact of her collaborative research.

 Katherine leads the Sensory Lives project and is responsible for building dialogue and action on the findings of the project through the playhouse tent and broader policy engagement to enact positive change for families.